photon-collider/personal_blog_svelte/src/lib/articles/ambiguity-fuels-creativity.md

 But after reading the book [*Navigating Ambiguity*](https://dschool.stanford.edu/book-collections/navigating-ambiguity) by Andrea Small and Kelly Schmutte, I’ve since understood that ambiguity isn’t to be feared.
 Indeed, it fuels creativity.

+## The Role of Ambiguity in Creativity
 Ambiguity arises when the end goal for a project isn’t defined with extreme precision.
 This provides room to experiment with multiple approaches.
 For instance, in writing, you might rewrite a sentence or paragraph several ways until it feels just right.

 This freedom lends a personal touch to creative work and uncovers surprising possibilities.
 Yet, I haven’t always found it easy to accept.

 I previously struggled to embrace ambiguity because of my perfectionism.
 As a result, I would rush to the obvious solution to a challenge and perfect it, instead of permitting myself to discover other directions.
 Nowadays, I treat the open-ended aspects of my projects as opportunities to go beyond the obvious.

+## How I've Learned to Leverage Ambiguity

 For instance, when planning vacations, I no longer immediately pick one destination.
 I first brainstorm a list of potential destinations and eliminate a few of these after researching fun activities and the best times to travel to each place.
 Only then do I make a final selection.